z784324922/sls/intl.en-US/User Guide/Logtail collection/Data Source/Container text logs.md

 -    **Policy of stopping collection**.
 When the container is stopped, Logtail stops collecting logs from the container after listening to the `die` event of the container \(with a delay of 1–3 seconds\).
 If a collection delay occurs during this time, it is possible to lose part of the logs before the stop.
 -    **Logtail running methods**.
 Logtail must be run as a container and follow the Logtail deployment method.
 -   **Label**.
 The label is the label information in the Docker inspect, not the label in the Kubernetes configuration.
--    **Environment** The environment is the environment information configured in the container startup.
+-    **Environment**.
+The environment is the environment information configured in the container startup.

 ## Procedure {#section_hmq_krx_pdb .section}